Rofaida050/Rofaida050/README.md

 👋 I'm Rofeida (Punny)

- a curious soul with a passion for data, creativity, and doing things the smart way 😌.
+ a curious soul with a passion for data, creativity, and doing things the smart wayز

 I believe data isn't just numbers — it's stories waiting to be told.
 Whether it's with Python, Pandas, or a slick visualization, I love turning raw information into something insightful and beautiful.